toucansites/t-doc-template-demo/contents/docs/[03]template-basics/[02]changing-the-site-logo/index.md

 Create and name your custom logos:
    -  **Recommended File Format**: Use PNG with a transparent background for best results.
-   If you prefer other formats (e.g., SVG or JPG).
    - **Rename your custom logos** to match the default logo file names:
    - `logo.png` (for the primary logo)
    - `logo~dark.png` (for the dark mode logo)